 ANOTHER BAD IDEA: I’ve seen authors use an ellipsis to end a paragraph or even the end of a chapter, trying to build suspense.
 Since our eyes drag over the periods, it has the opposite effect—it dilutes the suspense.
 Don’t do it!
 End with powerful, suspenseful words.

-The bear growled and tore up the ground behind Landon.
+Landon heard the bear growling and tearing up the ground behind him.
 He panted, lungs and legs burning, but he couldn’t outrun the bear, and there was nowhere to hide…

-The bear growled and tore up the ground behind Landon.
+Landon heard the bear growling and tearing up the ground behind him.
 He panted, lungs and legs burning, but he couldn’t outrun the bear.
 He screamed—anticipating claws and fangs ripping into his flesh.

 Excellent writing, not punctuation, is what keeps readers eagerly flipping pages to see what happens.